-Skip the modified ingredients and preservatives and make your own creamy and delicious homemade caramel pecan ice cream.
+Skip the modified ingredients and preservatives and make your own delicious caramel pecan ice cream.
 You’ll love the creamy texture with crunchy pecans and swirls of rich caramel!

 I do like ice cream, but definitely not as much as everyone else in our household does.
 Left to their own devices, they’d probably eat it daily.